 I’ll be honest, I used to turn up my nose at these colognes and aftershaves too.
 I figured if they were being sold in a drugstore in plastic bottles for $5 and not at a department store in fancy glass bottles for $50, they probably smelled awful.
 Without a celebrity endorsement, how good could they be?
 Oh, the power of branding on my feeble mind!

 But one day, I decided that instead of relying on my fallacious reasoning to judge the quality of these forgotten drugstore colognes and aftershaves, I would bust out some good old-fashioned empiricism.
 I headed over to my nearest drugstore and filled up my handbasket with every single cologne and fragrance they offered.
 The lady at the checkout lane gave me a funny look and noted that she’s never seen a guy my age buying the stuff in my basket.
 I just smiled.

 The total on my receipt for the six different products was $41.
 The most expensive bottle was $12.

 After a week of testing these colognes and aftershaves, I’m happy to report that I was pleasantly surprised by my findings.
-I actually thought all of the drugstore colognes and aftershaves smelled great and I’ll probably start using them on a daily basis.
-Because my go-to cologne is so expensive, I usually just wear it on special occasions.
-These bargain drugstore aftershaves and colognes will allow me to invigorate my freshly shaved face and dab on a bit of fragrance every day without breaking the bank, they make for agreeable alternatives to expensive fragrances.
+I actually thought all of the drugstore colognes and aftershaves smelled great.
+If you’re looking to invigorate your freshly shaved face or want to dab on a bit of scent every day without breaking the bank, they make for agreeable alternatives to expensive fragrances.

 Below are my thoughts and a bit of history on the six drugstore colognes and aftershaves I tested.
 Enjoy.